lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial5/tutorial.rst

 ..  container:: figurelegend

-    a) Probability distributions of charge of silicon (positive, blue) and oxygen (negative, orange) atoms during the equilibration of the :math:`\text{SiO}_2` system.  b) Same probability distributions as in panel (a) after the deformation.
+    Figure: a) Probability distributions of charge of silicon (positive, blue) and oxygen (negative, orange) atoms during the equilibration of the :math:`\text{SiO}_2` system.  b) Same probability distributions as in panel (a) after the deformation.

 Deform the structure
 --------------------

 Let us apply a deformation to the structure to force some :math:`\text{Si}-\text{O}` bonds to break (and eventually re-assemble).
 Open the **deform.lmp**